JustAHappyKid/php-spare-parts/README.md

 # Spare Parts for PHP #

-`php-spare-parts` is a set of PHP libraries with components ranging from simple functions that one would expect to find in a functional programming language (such as `takeWhile` and `flatten`), that should have probably been included in PHP's standard library in the first place, all the way up to a very minimalistic testing framework and minimalistic web framework.
+`php-spare-parts` is a set of PHP classes, functions, and general tools which you may or may not find useful.
+It begins with very basic functionality that probably should have been included in the base PHP libraries (for example, better functions for URL parsing/manipulation), but in some cases goes so far as to provide mini "frameworks" (such as a minimalistic testing framework).

-Special care is given though, to keep the components loosely-coupled, so one can *pick and choose* pieces as desired.
+Note though, special care is given to keep the components loosely-coupled.
+This way, one can *pick and choose* pieces he wishes to use, as desired.

 ## Some of the notable components: ##

   * An HttpClient class, for *'browsing'* the Web when more sophistication is needed than a simple `fopen` (or `curl` call, or the like) on a URL.

-  * Classes/tools for automating web-forms.
+  * Classes/functions for automating web-forms.

   * Common webapp tools / stuff you might use to build your own "framework":